 NVRC’s HIV staff is using a combination of telework and work in the office.
 Please use the following ways to contact NVRC staff if you need to be referred to HIV services:

 For Ryan White please call 703-831-7642 or email firstname.lastname@example.org

 Please remember no HIV treatment or support services for PLWH are provided by NVRC.
-If you already have a relationship with a Ryan White or HOPWA service provider, please follow directions to maintain contact and get the services you need.
+If you already have a relationship with a Ryan White or HOPWA service provider, please follow their directions to maintain contact and get the services you need.